Growing Up With Diabetes: Early Childhood

 - It’s challenging to develop a flexible treatment plan that does not interfere with the child’s normal activity.

 - Child may be picky when it comes to eating.
 An inconsistent appetite is common in young children (they may eats lots for lunch one day, very little the next).
+This makes it hard to plan insulin dosing for a given meal.

 Suggested Coping Strategies for Early Childhood:

-For Dealing with Lows:
+Strategies for Dealing with Lows:

 - Know your child’s visible characteristic symptoms of a low (see Low Blood Glucose for more information) and tell other caregivers (relatives, babysitters, teachers, day care staff) what to look for.